Our contact details

 - We have conducted a legitimate interest assessment to ensure that this processing isn’t overridden by your rights or interests.
 We employ safeguards, such as formal Data Protection and Data Retention policies, to protect your privacy.

-To opt out of any of the above processing, please contact us.
+To opt out of any of the above processing, please contact us at email@example.com.

-- To restrict the processing of your data to specific purposes, i.e. you can object to receiving direct marketing or fundraising communications.
+Your right to restriction of processing – You have the right to ask us to restrict the processing of your personal information in certain circumstances. i.e. you can object to receiving direct marketing or fundraising communications.

 Sharing your data